Before your arrival

 If you do choose this option, we will assist you with your residence permit application once you're in Darmstadt/Dieburg!

 Students from India and China must apply for their visa at the Academic Evaluation Center (APS).
 This process is mandatory and cannot be avoided.
 The individual APS group number will be requested by Marina and Ronja after successful admission to h_da and then forwarded to the students.
 You can then use this number to apply for your visa.

 Darmstadt offers plenty of housing options, from residence halls to private apartments.
 Finding a place to stay for only one or two semesters can be a little tricky - but we‘re there to help you!

-- There is no guarantee that you will be allocated a room
+- there is no guarantee that you will be assigned a room

 You‘re not the residence hall type?
 That‘s ok – you can find a place to stay on your own.
 These links might be helpful: